-Technically part of Treasure Island, this 2-mile-long outcrop is one of Tampa Bay's best-kept secrets.
-The northern end has a mixed crowd—from bikers to spring breakers—the middle portion is good for families (there's a pavilion and playground at around 78th and West Gulf Boulevard), and the southern tip attracts the LGBT crowd.
-Surfers hit up Sunset Beach on the rare occasion that the gulf has some swells to offer.
-Once you turn onto West Gulf, you can find parking on the side streets, but make sure you park legally—it's all too easy to unwittingly get a barrage of parking tickets here.
-There are several pay lots starting to your right just south of 82nd Ave.
+A peninsula that's technically part of Treasure Island, this 2-mile-long outcrop is one of Tampa Bay's best-kept secrets.
+The northern end has a mixed crowd—from bikers to spring breakers, the middle portion is good for families (there's a pavilion and playground at around 78th and West Gulf Boulevard), and the southern tip attracts the LGBT crowd.
+Surfers hit up Sunset Beach on the rare occasion that the Gulf has some swells to offer.
+Once you turn onto West Gulf, you can find multiple paid parking lots.
+There are several pay lots starting to your right just south of 82nd Avenue.
+But if you would rather take advantage of the abundant street parking on the neighborhood's side streets, make sure you park legally—it's all too easy to unwittingly get a parking ticket here.
 Amenities: parking; toilets.
-Best for: solitude; partiers; sunset.
+Best for: partiers; solitude; sunset.